laipn/company-fit/README.md

 3. My own personal ethics come first.
 4. (Often added) My manager's priorities comes first.

 The cognitive dissonance inherent in this "triple-think" often causes management to appeal to ["simplification biases"](https://en.wikipedia.org/wiki/Heuristic_(psychology)#Consequences) and thus present the three competing interests as being non-contradictory. e.g. "My superior who has multiple sexual harassment allegations remains employed because the HR investigation has equitably yielded a non-conclusive result as no such harassment happened.
 There is no profit motive in keeping this strong performer and any non-transparency happened in the best interest of everyone involved.
-The [Weistein](https://en.wikipedia.org/wiki/Weinstein_effect) effect does not apply."
+The [Weinstein](https://en.wikipedia.org/wiki/Weinstein_effect) effect does not apply."

-There probably is legitimate ethical reasoning to resolve this scenario, but (despite being such a common occurrence), there is very little actual literature out there describing it.
-Thus, ethical behavior while always a management concern remains intrinsically difficult.
-The closest equivalent I've ever seen this resolved well is in common-law judicial system -- where precedence-setting dilemmas are forced to be resolved both bottom-up and top-down in a way that is consistently applied (eventually) at all levels of judicial decision-making.
+There probably is a legitimate reasoning process to resolve this scenario, but (despite being such a common occurrence), there is very little actual literature out there describing it -- and so I doubt many companies do that kind of transparent ethical decision-making.
+Thus, ethical behavior despite being a persistent management concern remains intrinsically difficult.
+The closest equivalent system where I've seen this resolved is in common-law judicial system -- where precedence-setting dilemmas are forced to be resolved both bottom-up and top-down in a way that is consistently applied (eventually) at all levels of judicial decision-making.

 #### Putting it all together